CarettaLimited/food-menu/README.md

 I plan to build the frontend using progressive enhancement as well as experiment with different technologies.

-Therefore it is planned that the system will be developed in stages as follows
+Therefore it is planned that the system will be developed in stages as follows:

 1. HTML / CSS only - To see if its possible to implement a usuable system with no javascript  <--- In Progress

 2. with OO JS - To add enhancements like AJAX and validations for better UX.
 No JQuery!

 3. with Angular

 4. with Angular & React

 5. With React & React Router

 6. with Web Components (Polymer?)

 I also plan to:
 - Follow Accessibility guidelines throughout.